AryamanReddi99/Creature-Forest/README.md

    * Steals from doves
    * Backs down when confronted by hawks & geese

 New agents can be added by extending the base class in **Creature_Forest_Base.ipynb**.
 Each agent has a lifespan of 10 cycles.
 The function `run_simulation()` runs the generations and outputs a dataframe of agent populations.
-Hostile interactions result in death as all food obtained is used up during the altercation.
-Inccreasing the ageing rate decreases the predictability of the model.
+Hostile interactions result in death as all energy obtained is used up during the altercation.
+Increasing the ageing rate decreases the predictability of the model.

 `run_simulation()` offers the following parameters as arguments:
 * Starting population